Grammar of the Wave: Towards Explainable Multivariate Time Series Event Detection via Neuro-Symbolic VLM Agents: Related Work

-(2) \cw{Logical-Shapelets \citep{logical-shapelets} represents entire time series with a series of frequently appearing sub-sequences with fixed length, i.e., shapelets (failing D3).
+(2) \cw{Logical-Shapelets \citep{logical-shapelets} represents entire time series with a series of discriminative sub-sequences , i.e., shapelets (satisfying D3).
 Z-Time \citep{z-time} improves the representation by making the length variable (satisfying D3).
-Both the shapelets and discrete representations of Z-Time carry no semantic abstraction (failing D2).
+Both the shapelets and discrete representations of Z-Time carry limited semantic abstraction (partially satisfying D2).
 Regarding structural modeling, Logical-Shapelets only considers boolean relations, and while Z-Time uses Allen's algebra \citep{allen-1983-main-knowledge-temp}, only limited hierarchy structures can be represented by stacking temporal relation pairs.
 Therefore, both approaches partially satisfy D1.}

 (3) \cw{Chronicle System \citep{chronicle_rec_sys} applies graph structure to represent temporal events, where each sub-event is considered as a node in the graph, and STL \citep{stl} represents events as recursive logical formulas over signals intervals, both satisfying D1.
 However, both systems model semantic coherence as binary values (true/false) (partially satisfying D2), and their reliance on actual interval durations does not meet D3.}